top of page

 Adrenalina: Perhaps.

-Narendra: It makes you feel like they don’t even care or that they think you’re stupid or they know you have no power to do anything about it.
+Narendra: It makes you feel like they don’t even care.
+Or that they think you’re stupid.
+Or they know you have no power to do anything about it.

 Adrenalina: I dunno.
 But it does look a lot like obfuscation to me.